flatironinstitute/sciware-intern-mentors/github-code-review.md

 Clicking on any open PR brings up its conversation page.
 This page provides a summary of several important bits of information.
 The contributor gave the PR a short but descriptive name, which is shown at the top, next to the PR number.
-(Github assigns every pull request and issue a unique number--the same pool is used for both, to avoid confusion between issue 15 vs pull request 15.)
+(GitHub assigns every pull request and issue a unique number--the same pool is used for both, to avoid confusion between issue 15 vs pull request 15.)

 Below this headline, you can see that the PR is listed as open (green oval badge on the left).